DanDelluomo/dictionary/README.md

 In-memory Python dictionary of the English language for easy access in NLP applications.

 To my knowledge, this does not exist.
-Current dictionary packages rely on API calls under the hood, which are obviously extremely slow compared to key lookup.
+Current dictionary packages rely on API calls under the hood, which are extremely slow compared to key lookup.

 ## Install
 ```